-RECORDS MANAGEMENT (3CR)
+OST 150 RECORDS MANAGEMENT (3CR)

-Methods for developing and controlling an office records management program will be discussed in this class.
-Selection of equipment for active, semi-active and inactive records will be covered along with procedures for document, card and special records; microrecords; mechanized and automated records; and records storage, retention and transfer.
-Upon successful completion of this course, the student should be able to file documents using alphabetic, subject, consecutive numeric, terminal digit numeric and geographic filing systems using requisition, charge out and transfer procedures.
+Upon successful completion of this course, the student should be able to complete the records cycle using both manual and electronic systems.
+Methods for developing and controlling an office records management program will be discussed.
+Selection of equipment will be covered along with procedures for document, card and special records; and records storage, retention and transfer.
 The course will cover the identification of evaluation methods and standards for both staff and programs in a records management department.
 3 hrs./wk.